socadk/design-practice-repository/artifact-templates/DPR-QualityAttributeScenario.md

 This is a text artifact, possibly structured with the help of templates and tables.
 Any word processing or other tool supporting item lists and table formatting can be used to create QAS instances, including wikis, markup languages, and Markdown.

+Requirements management tools provide additional tooling options.

 ### Hints and Pitfalls to Avoid (Common Pitfalls)
 <!--See ART, don’t overdo etc.-->

 * Focus on key qualities, prioritize elicitation and documentation effort by business value and technical risk (for instance, via a test for [architectural significance](https://medium.com/olzzio/architectural-significance-test-9ff17a9b4490)).
-* Define the desired behavior in different environments, such as steady state, high workload, and error cases.
+* Define the desired behavior in different environments such as steady state, high workload, and error cases.
 Create multiple QAS instances as/if needed.
 * Do not let the scope of this analysis artifact creep, for instance, by morphing it into a design document.
 The response measure is an observable quality, not a means to achieve this quality.

 <!-- TODO could talk about design time vs. runtime; what are measures for design time qualities such as maintainability? could talk about quality trees for prioritization, risk-based approach by M .Glinz (see fact sheets) -->